The Way International: Differences from mainstream Christianity

 The Way believes extreme forms of unusual or destructive behavior (i.e., extreme violence, alcoholism, homosexuality, some forms of mental illness) can be evidence that an individual is possessed by a "devil spirit".
 A "devil spirit" is equivalent to a demon in most other Christian cosmologies.
 The Way teaches that believers have the power to cast out devil spirits but should only do so if given divine revelation to do so.

-Other practices
+Other beliefs

 Abortion

 In contrast to Evangelical, Orthodox and Catholic Christians, The Way teaches that abortion is not murder as a fetus does not have "breath life" and therefore does not have its "living soul" until it takes its first breath when born.